Skip to main content

 }

-Each exported function name corresponds to an HTTP method.
+Each exported function name maps to an HTTP method.
 GET, POST, PUT, DELETE, PATCH — they all work.
 The request object is the standard Web API Request, and you return a NextResponse.
+Straightforward if you've worked with Express or any other server framework.
+For a broader look at how to design clean, scalable API contracts, our guide on REST and GraphQL API design best practices is a useful companion read.

 The Dashboard Layout

-Create a layout that wraps all dashboard pages with a consistent sidebar or navigation:
+Create a layout that wraps all dashboard pages with consistent navigation:

 // src/app/dashboard/layout.tsx